Nuclear power debate: Energy security

-For many countries, nuclear power affords energy independence—for example, the 1970's oil crisis was the main driver behind France's Messmer plan.
+For many countries, nuclear power affords energy independence—for example, the 1973 oil crisis was the main driver behind France's Messmer plan.
 Nuclear power has been relatively unaffected by embargoes, and uranium is mined in countries willing to export, including Australia and Canada.
 Japan's boom in nuclear construction in the 1990s can be traced back to surging electricity demand during the decade.
 This pattern repeats across multiple countries, with studies showing that high growth in electricity demand significantly effects successful adoption of nuclear power.
 Introduction of nuclear power into a country is also consistently linked to the degree of energy import dependence.
 Reductions in imported fuels such as oil frequently lead to increased interest in constructing new nuclear capacity.
 Periods of low prices of fossil fuels and renewable energy typically reduced political interest towards nuclear power, while periods of expensive fossil fuels and underachieving renewable energy increased it.
-Increased interest in climate change mitigation, low-carbon energy and global energy crisis resulted in what was described as another "nuclear renaissance" in the early 2020's.
+Increased interest in climate change mitigation, low-carbon energy and global energy crisis resulted in what was described as another "nuclear renaissance" in the early 2020s.

 However, there is debate as to how much energy security nuclear energy affords, particularly in Europe in the wake of the Russian Invasion of Ukraine.
 The Russian-owned nuclear company Rosatom is by far the largest player in international nuclear construction, accounting for 23 of 31 orders for new reactors placed between 2009 and 2018.
 Rosatom's structure is unique in that it serves as a "one-stop shop" for nuclear construction, exerting unique leverage over every aspect of the nuclear supply chain from reactor materials to uranium enrichment and waste disposal.
 This leverage across the supply chain makes it an especially appealing option to newcomers to nuclear, particularly in the Middle East and Sub-Saharan Africa.
 Critics have contended that Rosatom's large market share and horizontal integration over construction and repair materials act as a form of energy diplomacy and undermines energy security.